ThisIs-RJP/Virtualisation-/Kubernetes Course/Section 2/Certified Kubernetes Administrator.md

 #### About Docker

 - Docker consists of multiple tools that are put together
-	-  Docker consists of multiple tools that are put together
 	- Docker CLI and Docker API help build images
 		- There was support for volumes, auths, security, and finally the container runtime called runC and the daemon that managed runC that was called Containerd
+			- runC was a container runtime (responsible for executing and managing containers)
 - Containerd is CRI compatible and can work directly with Kubernetes as all other runtimes
 	- Containerd can be used as a runtime on its own separate from Docker
 	- As a result, Kubernetes continued to maintain support for Docker engine directly

 #### Containerd

+- A daemon (something running in the background) - manages the execution of containers using runC
 - Separate project on its own now, and a member of CNCF with the graduated status
 	- CNCF => Cloud Native Computing Foundation - an organisation that oversees many open-source projects related to cloud-native computing.
 - If you don't need Docker's other features, you can use Containerd